mustafashykh/mustafashykh/README.md

 I'm a Fullstack Web Developer from Lahore, Pakistan.

-💻 Software Engineer at Awell Health — *April 2021 to Present*
-💻 Software Engineer at Phaedra Solutions — *June 2020 to current*
+💻 Software Engineer at Phaedra Solutions — *June 2020 to Present*
 🎓 BS(CS) from COMSATS, Lahore — *August 2016 to July 2020*
 💻 Fullstack Developer (Freelance) — *2017 to 2019*
 🧭 Got first paid project — *Aug 2017*